 High Contrast Text: Text colour contrasts to the background or can be adjusted to be.
 The text in menus, instructions and other information is presented in high contrast with a solid background.

 All Speech Subtitled (Or No Speech In Game): All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.

 Similar Games With More Accessibility Features for Reading

 If you want to play Geometry Dash, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Geometry Dash has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Geometry Dash, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Geometry Dash which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Geometry Dash, and offer accessibility features for Navigation:

-Geometry Dash has 2 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in Geometry Dash which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.